tahaafzal5/the-rust-programming-language/Notes.md

   *  Rules:
      1. The compiler assigns a lifetime parameter to each parameter that’s a reference.
 In other words, a function with one parameter gets one lifetime parameter: `fn foo<'a>(x: &'a i32);` a function with two parameters gets two separate lifetime parameters: `fn foo<'a, 'b>(x: &'a i32, y: &'b i32);` and so on.
      2. If there is exactly one input lifetime parameter, that lifetime is assigned to all output lifetime parameters: `fn foo<'a>(x: &'a i32) -> &'a i32`.
-     3. The third rule is that, if there are multiple input lifetime parameters, but one of them is `&self` (or `&mut self` because this is a method), the lifetime of `self` is assigned to all output lifetime parameters.
+     3. If there are multiple input lifetime parameters, but one of them is `&self` (or `&mut self` because this is a method), the lifetime of `self` is assigned to all output lifetime parameters.
 This rule makes methods much nicer to read and write because fewer symbols are necessary.
 * Examples:
   * Compiler can apply all 3 rules to `fn first_word(s: &str) -> &str {`
   * But it cannot apply rules 2 and 3 to `fn longest(x: &str, y: &str) -> &str {` so gives an error for the programmer to specify the lifetimes.